Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties/relations.rst

 =========

 Parent
-   A data-ID to select the bone to set as a parent.
+   A :ref:`ui-data-id` to select the bone to set as a parent.
 Connected
    The *Connected* checkbox set the head of the bone to be connected with its parent root.